pchoi-edr/TechEngr-C360-LOS-API/api-list/srf-status-api.md

     * `Construction`
     * `Additional Services`

+  * The `locationServiceID` is an integer value that uniquely identifies each service associated with a location.
+This value is unique across all of the following criteria:

+      * The location (identified by `locationID`).
+      * The type of service (identified by `serviceType`).
+      * The number of times the same type of service has been requested for the same location.

+    Thus, the `locationServiceID` value will be unique between any two services on different locations, as well as between any two services on the same location.
+Additionally, if a service (such as a Phase I Environmental Report, for example) is requested for a specific location, and later the same service is requested again for the same location, then both of these two otherwise identical services will nevertheless have unique
+    `locationServiceID` values.

   * If your organization does not use service-level job numbers, then the `jobNumber` field will be `null`.